everybytesystems/dhis2-dataflow-sdk/FINAL_IMPLEMENTATION_SUMMARY.md

-# 🎉 DHIS2 DataFlow SDK - Complete API Implementation Summary
+# 🎉 DHIS2 EBSCore SDK - Complete API Implementation Summary

 ## 🏆 **MISSION ACCOMPLISHED!**

 We have successfully implemented **comprehensive coverage** of all relevant DHIS2 Web API endpoints as documented at https://docs.dhis2.org/en/develop/develop.html.
-This achievement makes our DHIS2 DataFlow SDK the **most complete and feature-rich DHIS2 client library** available for Kotlin Multiplatform development.
+This achievement makes our DHIS2 EBSCore SDK the **most complete and feature-rich DHIS2 client library** available for Kotlin Multiplatform development.

 ---